 As the person who would be supervising you, it will help to know three things: 1) As you reflect on the job description, which responsibilities you’re comfortable with, 2) what’s going to be a growth area for you, and 3) what you would appreciate from me and the team to manage any issues and meet the goals of the position.
 So what comes to mind for you?

-This reframing is useful because it puts boundaries around the questions (discuss your weaknesses in relation to the job), and gives you an opportunity to both talk honestly about how you plan to handle the situation and what you need from your supervisor to do so.
+This reframing is useful because it puts boundaries around the questions (discuss your weaknesses about the job), and gives you an opportunity to both speak honestly about how you plan to handle the situation and what you need from your supervisor to do so.

 Below are three variations of responses: